sbjorkholt/ISSSV1337_2022/Week 1/Day1.md

 ### How does this course work?

 This course runs over six weeks.
 You will produce a report (or an app, if you like), that is related to a problem statement.
-The problem statements are provided by actors from the work life.
+The problem statements are provided by actors from work life.
 You work in teams with people from different disciplinary backgrounds.
 In the end, you present your final product to the rest of us and the work life actors, and one team wins the hackathon.
 They receive a price!
 Otherwise, the course is pass/fail.

-We expect fun competitiveness and warm cooperativeness.
+Most days we provide some tasks to work on in the second half of the lecture, but there are no hand-ins except for the final report.
+The lectures run from 10:00 to 12:00, and are organized so that the first hour is theory, while the second hour is focused on practice.

-Please note: **In the third week, we have a long weekend (14.-17.
-June) and from week 4, we change location from Blindern to Statistics Norway (Akersveien 26).**
+Please note: *In the third week, we have a long weekend (14.-17.
+June) and from week 4, we change location from Blindern to Statistics Norway (Akersveien 26).*

+\

+That was a little bit about the structure.
+Now, about the content.
 Throughout the course, we have three goals in mind:

 1. Introduce and teach some basic data science skills.
 2. Demonstrate how to work effectively in cross-disciplinary teams.